-Individuals designated as having confidentiality are required to report the nature, date, time and general location of an incident to the Title IX coordinator.
-Confidential resources will not share other information with the Title IX Coordinator or any other employee of Douglas Education Center without the express permission of the disclosing party.
+Individuals designated as having confidentiality are not required to report the nature, date, time and general location of an incident to the Title IX coordinator.
+Confidential Employees will not share other information with the Title IX Coordinator or any other employee of Douglas Education Center without the express permission of the disclosing party.
 Confidential resources can provide information about Douglas Education Center and off-campus resources, support services and other options.
-As noted above, because of the confidential nature of these resources, disclosing information to or seeking advice from a confidential resource does not constitute a report or complaint to Douglas Education Center and will not result in a response or intervention by Douglas Education Center.
-A person consulting with a confidential resource may later decide to make a report to Douglas Education Center and/or law enforcement.
-The School has identified the following as Confidential Resources: Janelle Imbrescia: Director of Student Life, Ali Fleeman: Career Services and Alumni Coordinator, Dejah Gilgour: Tom Savini Instructor, Karen Nelson: Cosmetology Supervisor, Ellen Pritchard: Allied Health Program Coordinator, Heaven Caldwell: Coordinator of CDL Program, and Robert Tinnell: Director of George A. Romero's Filmmaking Program.
+As noted above, because of the confidential nature of these resources, disclosing information to or seeking advice from a Confidential Employee does not constitute a report or complaint to Douglas Education Center and will not result in a response or intervention by Douglas Education Center.
+A person consulting with a Confidential Employee may later decide to make a report to Douglas Education Center and/or law enforcement.
+The School has identified the following as Confidential Employees: Natalie Jones: Career Services and Alumni Coordinator, Dejah Gilgour: Tom Savini Instructor, Karen Nelson: Cosmetology Supervisor, Christopher Dodd: Lead Instructor CDL Program, Robert Tinnell: Director of George A. Romero's Filmmaking Program, and Trisha Kindermann Program Director of Advanced Cosmetic Techniques.